Syntheos-Systems/Kleos/CONTRIBUTING.md

 ### Code Style

 - Follow existing patterns in the codebase
-- No em dashes in comments, docs, or commit messages -- use `--` or rewrite the sentence
 - Prefer surgical edits over large rewrites
 - Don't add features beyond what's asked
 - Don't add speculative abstractions